AaronEC/AaronEC/README.md

 <img src="https://github.com/AaronEC/AaronEC/blob/main/images/Banner.jpg?raw=true" alt="Banner">

 <h2>About</h2>
 <p>I am a graduate of the Computer Science (BSc) program at the University of the West of England in the United Kingdom where I achieved a First Class classification with honours.
-I now live in the USA and am working full time for R&S Construction Management in San Francisco (Remote) as a Software Engineer.</p>
+I now live in the USA and am working full time for R&S Construction Management in San Francisco as a Software Engineer.</p>

 <h2>Achievements</h2>
 <p>Dean's List Award recipient 2020, 2021, 2022. <br>